Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Booleans

-Booleans are used to represent truth values, i.e. values that can be either true or false.
+Booleans are used to represent truth values, that is, values that can be either true or false.
 Booleans are often used in conditional expressions to make decisions.
 For example, var isTrue = true;

 or var isFalse = false;